 26Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.

+27And he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.
 Sometimes we don’t even know what to pray because we get so tired and wore down.
 When we get to the point that we don’t know what to pray, as children of God, the Spirit like Christ as our mediator before God, intercedes on our behalf and prays for us to God for that which we need.
 The next part is so comforting even though we at times think life is awful and too much.
 Verse twenty-eight says:

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.